N0taN3rd/cnnReplayService/README.md

 If the Internet Archives own rewrite mechanisms missed these URI-Rs then the Internet Archive must not have these resources?

-As of 2017-03-20 the Internet Archive contains 201 mementos of the URI-R. This number was obtained by executing the following command seen below /play drama
+As of 2017-03-20 the Internet Archive contains 201 mementos of the URI-R. This number was obtained by executing the following command seen below
 ```shell
 curl http://memgator.cs.odu.edu/timemap/link/http://www.cnn.com/data/ocs/section/_homepage-zone-injection/index.html:homepage-injection-zone-2/views/zones/common/zone-manager.izl | grep memento -c
 ```